Short v Long hair and the pros and cons of each.

 Hopefully these pointers may help you make that change that you’ve been craving.

-Being Qld based, I throw a few pros and cons at my hair clients early before they get all bold and spontaneously go visit the chop shop during an unbearably humid hair day.
+Being Qld based with mobile hair and makeup locations in Brisbane, Gold Coast and the Sunshine Coast, I throw a few pros and cons at my hair clients early before they get all bold and spontaneously go visit the chop shop during an unbearably humid hair day.

 So if this is you having a “I’m cutting it all off, it’s too hot”, versus “Oh but I love wearing my hair long” conundrum … you’re so not alone, especially at this time of year!